 Boulevard’s closed boxes are a unique piece of our brand heritage, and a key part of our environmental push.
 All of our cartons are produced using 70% post-consumer recycled paper, and all are 100% recyclable.
 Our case trays contain 100% post-consumer material, and are also 100% recyclable.

 By purchasing 1,064 tons of recycled materials last year, we saved approximately:

 Throughout our history, Boulevard has been committed to supporting local and regional businesses.
-From the Missouri-grown soft red winter wheat in our popular Unfiltered Wheat Beer, to the local farmers who use our spent grain to feed their cattle, Boulevard strives to employ sound, sustainable, common-sense practices—what we believe to be “better business.”
+From the Missouri-grown soft red winter wheat in our popular Unfiltered Wheat Beer to the local farmers who use our spent grain to feed their cattle, Boulevard strives to employ sound, sustainable, common-sense practices—what we believe to be “better business.”

-One of the most visible expressions of our commitment is over our heads…literally.
+One of the most visible expressions of our commitment is over our heads… literally.
 The green roof on our brewhouse and packaging building reduces our heating and air conditioning loads (lowering our energy consumption) by increasing the insulation value where it is needed most—on the roof.
 The surface also absorbs rainwater, thus reducing runoff, while sustaining a variety of plant life.
-The plants, in turn, reduce the overall thermal footprint of the building, absorb CO2, and produce oxygen, all positively impacting the quality of life in the surrounding area.
+The plants, in turn, lower the overall thermal footprint of the building, absorb CO2, and produce oxygen, all positively impacting the quality of life in the surrounding area.

 Boulevard’s heating, ventilation and air conditioning (HVAC) systems are designed to deliver comfort as efficiently as modern technology allows.
 Our mixed-use buildings place a wide range of demands on the HVAC systems.
 This challenge has been successfully met through the implementation of a zone control strategy in our Building Automation Systems.
 This technology makes heating and cooling adjustments based on real-time requirements in each zone, while leaving unoccupied, non-critical zones relaxed regarding their temperature settings.